 Knowing how to remove dog pee smell is an essential skill every puppy parent should know as it’s incredibly useful.
 If your dog is being toilet trained, experiencing a health condition or simply has a little accident, you’ll be immediately glad to know how to get rid of the smell.
 So, here are 5 different ways to remove dog pee smell as some might be preferable while others might not be and you should know what neutralizes dog urine smell.
 Before you start, it’s important to note that some of the cleaning methods use chemicals which can be harmful to animals so ensure your pet is removed from the area during the cleaning process.

 Enzymatic Cleaner: This type of cleaning product uses chemical enzymes to clean things and remove unwanted odors.
 It’s common in many laundry detergents and washing up liquids.
 Enzymatic cleaners come in many different types so some might work for soft furnishings while others work better on hard surfaces like tiles or wooden floors.
 They are available from most supermarkets and last a long time if you only need to use a small amount per incident.
+For a wider selection of choices, check out our pet odor neutralizer guide.

 Hydrogen Peroxide: This chemical can be found in some supermarkets, home stores and hardware stores and can be excellent tool for cleaning tough stains and odors.
 Mix a small amount of hydrogen peroxide in a spray container with some water then spray on the area after it has been blotted dry.
 Leave to dry for at least 30 minutes before cleaning the area with clean water and a towel.
 This cleaning method should be used on light colored floors (either carpeted or tiled) as it can cause discoloration on darker colored floors and textiles.
+For more options head over to our guide on pet stain removers.

 Baking Soda: Also known as sodium bicarbonate, baking soda is a common household item which is an extremely effective DIY solution to cleaning stains and removing smells.
 This is because it is abrasive and has natural anti-fungal properties.
 After the area has been dried, cover it with a generous layer of baking soda and leave for a few hours or overnight if possible before removing with a vacuum cleaner.
+Find out more about Dyson pet vacuum and vacuums for pet hair here.

 Alternatively, you could mix 2 tablespoons of baking soda, 2 tablespoons of hydrogen peroxide and 1 tablespoon of washing up liquid to create a heavy-duty paste which will clean the area effectively.
 Just be sure to mix the products in a deep container as they can bubble and increase in volume when combined.
 Apply the paste to the area for a few hours before removing with paper towels and cleaning with clean water.